When protected wetlands like those at Toondah Harbour are ‘open for business’ it reveals how broken our nature laws really are.

 The Eastern curlew.
 Photo: Birdiegal/Shutterstock

-Knowing this didn’t stop former Environment Minister Josh Frydenberg from going against his department’s own advice and progressing plans for Walker Corporation — one of Australia’s largest property development firms owned by billionaire Lang Walker — to dredge the Ramsar-listed wetlands at Toondah Harbour and build 3,600 high-rise apartment units, a hotel and conference centre, retail space and marinas on canals in the bay.
+Knowing this didn’t stop former Environment Minister Josh Frydenberg from going against his department’s own advice and progressing plans for Walker Corporation — one of Australia’s largest property development firms owned by billionaire Lang Walker — to dredge the Ramsar-listed wetlands at Toondah Harbour and build 3,600 luxury residences including high-rise apartments, a hotel and conference centre, retail space and marinas on canals in the bay.
 The $1.3 billion proposal will destroy 42 hectares of the Ramsar site and is supported by the Queensland state government and Redland city council.

 The decisions surrounding Toondah Harbour provide a clear case study for how broken our environment laws are, and beg the question: if a protected area like this is not off-limits to inappropriate projects, what signal does it send to other developers?